-PREVENTION OF BULLYING
+PREVENTION OF BULLYING (Board Policy JICB)

-The Board of Education recognizes the negative impact that bullying has on student health, welfare, and safety and on the learning environment at school.
 Bullying is prohibited on all District property, at District or school-sanctioned activities or events, when students are being transported in vehicles dispatched by the District or one of its schools, and off school property when such conduct has a nexus to school or any District curricular or non-curricular activity or event.

-"Bullying" shall have the meaning described in Colo.
-Rev. Stats. § 22-32-109.1(1) (b), and includes any written, verbal or pictorial expression, physical act or gesture, or a pattern thereof by a student that is intended to cause distress upon one or more students and is sufficiently severe that it has the effect of:
+"Bullying" includes any written, verbal or pictorial expression, physical act or gesture, or a pattern thereof by a student that is intended to cause distress upon one or more students and is sufficiently severe that it has the effect of:

-- creating an intimidating, hostile, or significantly offensive environment for the learning or performance of school-sanctioned activities of any student; or - unreasonably interfering with or disrupting the educational performance or 2. participation in any other school-sanctioned activity of any student.
+- creating an intimidating, hostile, or significantly offensive environment for the learning or performance of school-sanctioned activities of any student; or - 2. unreasonably interfering with or disrupting the educational performance or participation in any other school-sanctioned activity of any student.